 “Awareness of your time, energy and emotions is key to being able to help with the letting go process”

 Individuals become very aware of their time, energy, stuff around them, triggers, emotions and behaviours.
-Taking the time to really notice what is going on with your thoughts and feelings will be helpful for you as you continue to do this work.
-This is always the first step and will then help you with what you end up doing with your decluttering efforts.
+Taking the time to really notice what is going on with your thoughts and feelings will help you as you continue to do this work.
+This is always the first step and will give you insight with your decluttering efforts.
 Paying attention and having awareness is your key to starting this process.

 If you would like more support around your decluttering efforts and/or would like to work on challenges and goals please join our closed and confidential Facebook Group: